-The Merger is accounted for as a reverse recapitalization under accounting principles generally accepted in the United States ("GAAP").
-This determination is primarily based on Legacy ProSomnus stockholders comprising a relative majority of the voting power of ProSomnus and having the ability to nominate the members of the Board, Legacy ProSomnus's operations prior to the acquisition comprising the only ongoing operations of ProSomnus, and Legacy ProSomnus's senior management comprising a majority of the senior management of ProSomnus.
-Under this method of accounting, while the legal acquirer in the Merger Agreement is Lakeshore, for financial accounting and reporting purposes under GAAP, ProSomnus will be the accounting acquirer and the Business Combination will be accounted for as a "reverse recapitalization."
+The Merger was accounted for as a reverse recapitalization in accordance with U.S. GAAP.
+This determination was primarily based on Legacy ProSomnus stockholders comprising a relative majority of the voting power of ProSomnus and having the ability to nominate the members of the Board, Legacy ProSomnus's operations prior to the acquisition comprising the only ongoing operations of ProSomnus and Legacy ProSomnus's senior management comprising a majority of the senior management of ProSomnus.
+Under this method of accounting, while the legal acquirer in the Merger Agreement is Lakeshore, for financial accounting and reporting purposes under U.S. GAAP, ProSomnus is the accounting acquirer and the Business Combination was accounted for as a "reverse recapitalization."
 A reverse recapitalization does not result in a new basis of accounting, and the financial statements of the combined entity represent the continuation of the financial statements of ProSomnus Inc. in many respects.
 Accordingly, for accounting purposes, the financial statements of ProSomnus Inc. represent a continuation of the financial statements of ProSomnus Inc. with the Business Combination treated as the equivalent of ProSomnus Inc. issuing stock for the net assets of Lakeshore, accompanied by a recapitalization.
-The net assets of Lakeshore will be stated at historical cost, with no goodwill or other intangible assets recorded.
-Operations prior to the Business Combination will be presented as those of ProSomnus Inc.
+The net assets of Lakeshore were stated at historical cost, with no goodwill or other intangible assets recorded.
+Operations prior to the Business Combination are presented as those of ProSomnus Inc.

-In connection with the Merger, the Company raised \$45.17 million of proceeds including the contribution of \$4.92 million of cash held in Lakeshore's trust account from its initial public offering, net of redemptions of Lakeshore's public stockholders of \$24.4 million; \$10.25 million of gross proceeds in connection with the PIPE Equity financing and approximately \$30 million in gross proceeds from the Convertible Notes (Senior and Subordinated Convertible Notes) offering.
-These proceeds were used to pay transaction expenses and other liabilities of Lakeshore, pay certain transaction expenses of ProSomnus, and pay off approximately \$11.53 million in debt of ProSomnus at closing, with the remaining being deposited in ProSomnus' cash account.
+In connection with the Merger, the Company raised \$45.2 million of proceeds including the contribution of \$4.9 million of cash held in Lakeshore's trust account from its initial public offering, net of redemptions of Lakeshore's public stockholders of \$24.4 million; \$10.3 million of gross proceeds in connection with the PIPE Equity financing and \$30.0 million in gross proceeds from the Convertible Notes (Senior and Subordinated Convertible Notes) offering.
+These proceeds used to pay transaction expenses and other liabilities of Lakeshore, pay certain transaction expenses of ProSomnus, and pay off approximately \$11.5 million in debt of ProSomnus at closing, with the remaining being deposited in ProSomnus' cash account.